fantasyland/fantasy-land/README.md

     - In `a ~> a -> a` (see squiggly arrow above), `a` can be of any type.
       `Semigroup a => a ~> a -> a` adds a constraint such that the type `a` must now satisfy the `Semigroup` typeclass.
-To satisfy a typeclass means to implement any function/method defined by that typeclass.
-In addition, any implementation of such function/method must also satisfy any laws defined by a given typeclass for the function/method in question.
+To satisfy a typeclass means to lawfully implement all functions/methods specified by that typeclass.

 For example: